sunithamisra/bitcurator/README.md

 # Installing BitCurator from scratch

 The core BitCurator tools have been tested in Ubuntu 12.04LTS.
-To clone out the BitCurator code repo, run:
+To clone the master BitCurator repository, run:

 * git clone https://github.com/kamwoods/bitcurator